Code-Institute-Submissions/nissan-skyline-r34-gt-r/README.md

 ### Testing User Stories from User Experience (UX) Section

-<strong>• First-Time Visitor Goals</strong>
+**• First-Time Visitor Goals**

     i.
 As a first-time visitor, I want to easily understand what the website is about, navigate with ease throughout it all and find functional, yet interesting content.

       a.
 Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 Underneath there is a Hero Image with Text and a "Learn More" Call to action button.

       b.
 The main points are made immediately with the hero image

       c.
 The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.

     ii.
 As a first-time visitor, I want to find good, specific and relevant content about the R34: a mix of the car's technical details, good quality photos and informative videos about this specific model, all in one website.

       a.
 The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.

       b.
 At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.

       c.
 On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

     iii.
 As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their following on social media to determine how trusted and known they are.

       a.
 Once the new visitor has read the About Us and What We Do text, they will notice the Why We are Loved So Much section.

       b.
 The user can also scroll to the bottom of any page on the site to locate social media links in the footer.

       c.
 At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.

-<strong>• Returning Visitor Goals</strong>
+**• Returning Visitor Goals**

     i.
 As a returning visitor, and because this is a website for car fans, who tend to visit the same car websites regularly for different purposes (because they're working on a preoject car and they need detailed information about a specific model or parts, or ideas based on the R34's style and features for their own car, which is information that needs to be constantly accessed depending on the project car they're working on, for example), I want to be able to easily access the same good information about the R34 that I accessed the first time I visited the website and that impressed me so much.

       a.
 These are clearly shown in the banner message.

       b.
 They will be directed to a page with another hero image and call to action.

     ii.
 As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.

       a.
 The navigation bar clearly highlights the "Contact Us" Page.

       b.
 Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.

       c.
 The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.

       d.
 Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.

       e.
 The email button is set up to automatically open up your email app and autofill there email address in the "To" section.

     iii.
 As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.

       a.
 The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.

       b.
 Alternatively, the user can scroll to the bottom of the Home page to find the Facebook Group redirect card and can easily join by clicking the "Join Now!" button which like any external link, will open in a new tab to ensure they can get back to the website easily.

       c.
 If the user is on the "Our Favourites" page they will also be greeted with a call to action button to invite the user to the Facebook group.
 The user is incentivized as they are told there is a weekly favourite product posted in the group.

-<strong>• Frequent User Goals</strong>
+**• Frequent User Goals**

     i.
 As a frequent user, I want this information to be available at all times so I can access it whenever I need it and show it to other R34 aficionados in my local car community and car fans in general - spreading good car information is what car people do when they meet other gearheads, and websites like this are a good source of car knowledge.

       a.
 The user would already be comfortable with the website layout and can easily click the banner message.

     ii.
 As a Frequent User, I want to check to see if there are any new blog posts.

       a.
 The user would already be comfortable with the website layout and can easily click the blog link

     iii.
 As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

       a.
 At the bottom of every page their is a footer which content is consistent throughout all pages.

       b.
 To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.

       c.
 There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.

 ### Further Testing